Degree of Doctor of Philosophy in Engineering (PhD)

 Minimum entry requirements

-First or upper second class honours degree (or equivalent) in a suitable branch of Engineering, or the equivalent in a suitable Science/Engineering degree.
+First or upper second class honours degree (or equivalent) in a related subject or Master’s degree at merit level (or equivalent).

 Important: CV's sent to the department will not be accepted as an application, please see how to apply

 MScR: 1 year full-time or 2 years part-time.